kushaldas/pym/docs/classes.rst

     >>> std1 = Student('Kushal','CSE','2005')
     A student object is created

-In this example at first we tried to create a Student object with passing any argument and python interpreter complained that it takes exactly 4 arguments but received only one (self).
+In this example at first we tried to create a Student object without passing any argument and python interpreter complained that it takes exactly 4 arguments but received only one (self).
 Then we created an object with proper argument values and from the message printed, one can easily understand that *__init__* method was called as the constructor method.

 Now we are going to call *print_details()* method.